KonradZwl/KonradZwl/README.md

 - 👋 Hi, I’m @KonradZwl, a third year Software Engineering student!
 - 👀 I’m interested in expanding my knowlegde about IT, Programming and Artificial Intelligence.
-- 🌱 I have knowlegde about Java, C#, ASP.NET, HTML, CSS, JS, React, Tailwind and some common testing frameworks like JUnit, XUnit, Cypress and Specflow.
+- 🌱 I have knowlegde about Java, C#, ASP.NET, HTML, CSS, JS, React, Tailwind, Azure, DevOps and some common testing frameworks like JUnit, XUnit, Cypress and Specflow.
 I’m currently learning C++ in my sparetime.
 - 💞️ I’m looking to collaborate on projects where we can learn and share knowledge with each other.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/zwolinskikonrad/) or email.